-Blood clots are a rare occurrence and can develop whether or not you are taking the Pill.
+Blood clots are a rare occurrence and can develop whether or not you are taking an oral contraceptive.
 They can also happen during pregnancy.
 The risk of having blood clots is higher in Pill users than in non-users, but not as high as during pregnancy.

-The excess risk of a blood clot is highest during the first year after a woman takes the Pill for the first time or after having a break from the Pill for 4 weeks or more.
+The risk of a blood clot is highest during the first year of taking the Pill for the first time, or when re-starting after having a break from the Pill for 4 weeks or more.